+Introduction

-Below, we provide a detailed guidance on obtaining and analyzing data from four nationally representative, public-use data sources collected by U.S. federal agencies, that contain information about race and health outcomes.
+In this document, we provide a detailed guidance on obtaining and analyzing data from five nationally representative, public-use data sources collected by U.S. federal agencies, that contain information about race and health outcomes.
 This file accompanies the Excel document that provides a comparison of various features of the data sources.
-This is a “live” document to which we will continue adding more data sources in the following dimensions 1) ones that contain health insurance and health care access data {these four all do as well, but there are other data sets that, say, contain only health insurance and race}; 2) ones that are non-public use but are not prohibitively expensive or prohibitively administratively difficult to obtain, and we will describe the data protection protocols in place) 3) ones that contain socioeconomic determinants of health (this will be a large potential set, including education, housing, correctional systems, etc).
+This is a “live” document to which we will continue adding more data sources in the following dimensions 1) ones that contain health insurance and health care access data (these five all do as well, but there are other data sets that, say, contain only health insurance and race); 2) ones that are non-public use but are not prohibitively expensive or prohibitively administratively difficult to obtain, and we will describe the data protection protocols in place; 3) ones that contain socioeconomic determinants of health (this will be a large potential set, including education, housing, correctional systems, etc).
 Please send us any suggestions you have for making this a useful resource.

 A. Description